modyo/modyo-docs/docs/en/dynamic/architecture.md

 - It simplifies code maintenance, since changes to the data access layer can be made without affecting business logic.
 - It makes it easy to unit test the code, since the Repository can be simulated to test business logic without actually accessing the data.

-Modyo Dynamic's micro frontends use the repository pattern to facilitate communication tasks towards integration APIs, whether implemented with or without Modyo Connect.
+Dynamic Framework's micro frontends use the repository pattern to facilitate communication tasks towards integration APIs, whether implemented with or without Modyo Connect.

 ## Microservices
 Integration microservices are a software architecture that focuses on creating small, autonomous, and independent services that can communicate with each other to provide system integration functionality.
 These microservices are implemented in containers and run independently, making them highly scalable and flexible.